 - The shelter provides housing for strays, surrendered animals, and animal court cases.

-- Stray, healthy animals are held five days to be reclaimed by their owners.
-After five days, if the animal has a stable disposition and is in good health it is made available for adoption.
+- Stray, healthy animals are held three days to be reclaimed by their owners.
+After three days, if the animal has a stable disposition and is in good health it is made available for adoption.

 - Animals surrendered by their owners have a minimum of 24 hours to be evaluated for health and disposition prior to being available for adoption.